How I became a certified Sommelier and the people of my London years

 https://pariscocktailweek.fr/ and participate to it if you can (it occurs at selected Bars and Clubs in Paris from January 18 to 26 2019)

 Georges Dos Santos, the restaurant pass-boy who became an internationally-renowned Legend in the wine industry, who knew everything about wines and ports, and so much more than any of the Sommeliers I knew at the time back then in London (and still now) when nobody at the time was giving him any credits or any promotion...
 Georges is a "personage" extraordinaire, a very unique lovable character and personality, generous, funny and crazy in so many ways.
 After going from one job to next and travelling the world, "Jojo" (as we "all" call him) came back to France to settle down in Lyon, where he has become one of the best (if not THE best) "caviste" of France (also recognized as one of the world best cavistes too...).
-His niche wine boutique store in the old part of Lyon, called "Antic Wine", is a real cavern of Alibaba for wine lovers and amateurs, with a few thousands of references, rare bottles and labels you will have difficulties to find anywhere else.
-He is friend with all the best chefs and restaurateurs alike in France and abroad.
+His niche wine boutique store in the old part of Lyon, called "Antic Wine", is a real cavern of Alibaba for wine lovers and amateurs, with a few thousands of references, rare bottles and labels you will have difficulty finding anywhere else.
+He is friends with all the best chefs and restaurateurs alike in France and abroad.
 He loves food as much as he loves wines and Porto.
-And aside of his retail store, he also has a bar-tapas-bistro joint around the corner from his store, called the "Georges V" (pronounce it "George Five")...
+And aside from his retail store, he also has a bar-tapas-bistro joint around the corner from his store called the "Georges V" (pronounce it "George Five")...
 Jojo is everywhere... even in BD (Bandes Dessinées).
 Follow his adventures on his website at

 http://anticwine.e-monsite.com/# and also you can watch an interview of him and have a better idea of the fantastic person he is and his environment